abattenhouse/ncov/docs/src/tutorial/build-with-custom-data.rst

 .. warning::

-   This section requires a GISAID account.
-If you do not have an account yet, register `here <https://www.gisaid.org/registration/register/>`__.
+   This section requires a GISAID account. `Register <https://www.gisaid.org/registration/register/>`__ if you do not have an account yet.
 However, registration may take a few days.
 Follow `alternative data prep methods <../guides/data-prep.html>`__ if you wish to continue this tutorial in the meantime.

 We will retrieve 10 sequences from GISAID's EpiCoV database.